eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 ##### 2.5.3.2 Educational attestations and professional qualifications

-Providing credentials for qualification recognition procedures can be costly and time-consuming for Users, Relying Parties such as companies and employers, and Attestation Providers such as education and training providers or academic institutions.
+Providing credentials for qualification recognition procedures can be costly and time-consuming for Users, Relying Parties (such as companies and employers), and Attestation Providers (such as education and training providers or academic institutions).
 A Wallet Unit may be a repository for educational credentials and a means for exchanging them by the User to relevant Relying Parties.

-##### 2.5.3.3 Digital Finance
+##### 2.5.3.3 Digital finance

 A Wallet Unit may facilitate complying with strong customer authentication requirements, using the user authentication capabilities described in